tingley/globalsight/README.md

 This is *not* the official GlobalSight git repository.
 The official git repository is located at [http://124.133.49.189:7990/scm/globalsight/globalsightsource.git](http://124.133.49.189:7990/scm/globalsight/globalsightsource.git).
-This repo is a mirror that I periodically update.
+This repo is a mirror that is updated automatically.

+**Note**: At this time there have been no commits to the official GlobalSight repository since September 2019, and I assume the project to be dead.

 GlobalSight
 ===========